spawaskar-cora/cora-docs/docs/contributing/reporting-a-bug.md

 # Bug reports

-!!! warning

-    This page is work in progress.

 CoRA is an actively maintained project that we constantly strive to improve.
 With a project of this size and complexity, bugs may occur.
 If you think you have discovered a bug, you can help us by submitting an issue in our